 organizations work tirelessly to advocate and spread awareness among the medical communities and patient/caregivers to prevent this.

-Why Being In A Psychiatric Institution Can Harm A Patient With Autoimmune Encephalitis
+Why Being In A Psychiatric Hospital Can Harm A Patient With Autoimmune Encephalitis

 Not recognizing that many of these patients have no prior psychiatric issues